 Typically, Server Side Request Forgery (SSRF) occurs when a web application is making a request, where an attacker has full or partial control of the claim that is sent.
-A typical example is, when an attacker can control all or part of the URL to which the web application makes a request to some third-party services, and here I have captured the parameter of file= URL, and I tried to perform this server-side forgery attack.
+A typical example is, when an attacker can control all, or a part of the URL to which the web application makes a request to some third-party services.
+Here, I had captured the parameter of file= URL, and I’ve tried to perform this server-side forgery attack.

-By this attack, an attacker can gather information about ports, IP addresses, Remote code execution and can also discover the IP addresses of servers running behind a reverse proxy etc.
+By this attack, an attacker can gather information about ports, IP addresses, Remote Code Execution (RCE), and can also discover the IP addresses of servers running behind a reverse proxy, etc.

-For example, I have tried SSRF attack on a testing site for your reference.
+For example, I had tried SSRF attack on a testing site for your reference.

 Vulnerable site: http://testphp.vulnweb.com/

-In Burp Suite, I have checked for some different redirection parameter other than URL=, and in the search field, I have tried with various parameters and using this parameter of file= and here, I have captured the request of the particular path and had sent it to the repeater.
+In Burp Suite, I checked for some different redirection parameter other than URL=, and in the search field, I’ve tried with various parameters.
+By using this parameter of file=, I’ve captured the request of the particular path and had sent it to the repeater.